Weight Loss Approaches

 It looks good on the surface, eat everything but stuff that can look back at you.
 Research shows vegetarian and vegan diets help people to be healthy, right?

 Not quite.
-Nearly all short-term (<6 months) studies show that a meatless diet is exceptionally healthy and helps reduce disease in all categories.
+Nearly all short-term (<6 months) studies have shown that a meatless diet is exceptionally healthy and helps reduce disease in all categories.
 However, there are no long-term studies that show the same results.

 Long-term vegetarian and vegans show nutrient deficiencies, bone loss, impaired digestion, amenorrhea, and depression.